Christopher Wink: Sharing my work and writing about media convergence, entrepreneurship and the future of news

 It’s another case for geographic specificity: towns, small regions or neighborhoods.
 So why aren’t more smaller niche Web sites entering that market? –Are they?

 Even as a fan of the journalism from big city newspapers, I don’t think it pays to put an obit in a large-circ paper, where the eyeballs are leaving and the page is already crowded.
-So, give me a smaller paper and, even increasingly so, give me the enternity of the Internet.
+So, give me a smaller paper and, even increasingly so, give me the eternity of the Internet.
 A community news site that collects that meaningful readership from that narrow community can charge me, I think, a similar price to a newspaper — please don’t undercut the revenue model! — because I could include photo slide shows, video and all the pertinent text.

-Of course the thought of this comes at a rotten time.
-I had to put an obituary in a couple papers — a lengthier one I wrote for the Herald and a death notice in Newsday — for my mother.
+As I shared solemnly yesterday, I had to put an obituary in a couple papers — a lengthier one I wrote for the Herald and a death notice in Newsday — for my mother.
 It made me realize the impermanence, how I was happy to put it in the Herald, where I knew it would be seen, but it wouldn’t stay.

 For now, it’s available on the funeral parlor Web site and on the Herald’s site for now, but niche community sites for small towns or city neighborhoods could offer a real service and make a genuine profit.
 Ya think?

-• Chris,
+Chris,

 So sorry to hear about the passing of your mother.
 My sincerest condolences to you and your family.

-• much thanks.
+much thanks.

 -cgw